joachimLengacher/cplace-scim2/cf.cplace.examples.oauth2client/README.md

 To make the connection between the Keycloak client, and the actual cplace user that will be used to access data in cplace, the token's `sub` claim will be used to identify the cplace user by its LDAP ID.
+In this example we are relating the technical Keycloak client 'example-app' to the cplace user 'mustermann@test.tricia'.
+So our example application will act as this cplace user.
 To set the LDAP ID on the cplace user, the `SetLdapIdentifierAction` can be used.
 Change it as displayed below and copy it into the `admin-scripts` folder of your running cplace instance: